akkocah/petclinic-microservices/README.md

 rm -rf .git
 ```

-* Create a new repository on your Github with the name **petclinic-microservices**.
+* Create a new repository on your Github account with the name **petclinic-microservices**.

-*  Initiate the cloned repository on your local machine to make it a git repository and push the local repository to your remote repository.
+*  Initiate the cloned repository to make it a git repository and push the local repository to your remote repository.

 ```bash
 git init